 Water is pumped from the tubing by applying the gas pressure to the interface at the static water level in the pump tube (Fig. 1 and 2).
 The water is driven down in the pump tube and up through the second check valve to the surface via the sample tube.
-Drive the water with a sufficient gas pressure (the "recommended purge pressure") to drive all of the water in the pump tube and the sample tube to the surface, the water in the pump tubing is nearly all expelled.
-The purge stroke is complete when gas is expelled from the sample tube following the water flow.
-The pressure in the system must then be vented (i.e., dropped to atmospheric by turning the three way valve to the vent position), to allow the pump tube to refill with flow via the port tube.
+By driving the water with a sufficient gas pressure (the "recommended purge pressure") to drive all of the water in the pump tube and the sample tube to the surface, the water in the pump tubing is nearly all expelled.
+The purge stroke (~1 gal. of water) is complete when gas is expelled from the sample tube following the water flow.
+The pressure in the system must then be vented (i.e., dropped to atmospheric by turning the three way valve to the vent position), to allow the pump tube to refill by flow via the port tube.
 The recharge flow from the port tube consists of the port tube water, the water in the pore space of the spacer, and water from the medium.
 Because of the relatively large volume in the pump tube, most of the recharge is from the medium.
 The recharge will take about as long as the first purge stroke.
 However, a low conductivity medium will require more time.

 Purging the pump tube a second time will remove any of the water that has resided in the spacer and port tube volume.
 That is highly recommended, since the water resident in the tubing and spacer is probably not typical of the formation water.
 If the refill has been prompt, the second purge water volume will be similar to the first stroke.
-If in doubt, or if in a sedimentary formation or screened well, a third purge stroke is recommended to remove water that may have been in long contact with the liner or spacer.
+Two more purge strokes, for a total of four purge strokes, are recommended to remove water that may have been in long contact with the liner or spacer.
+(Note, systems manufactured before May, 2009 use larger pumps and were only stroked twice.
+The purge volume is slightly larger for this new procedure and takes about the same time as the two stroke system.
+This new system stresses the liner less at the spacer and has numerous other advantages.)